django-auth-ldap/django-auth-ldap/docs/contributing.rst

 This includes some static analysis to detect potential runtime errors and style issues.

-To limit to a single environment, use :option:`tox.-e`:
+To limit to a single environment, use :ref:`tox-run--e`:

 .. code-block:: console